MiguelAHG/mahg-data-science/README.md

 # Description

-This is the repository hosting files for my data science blog and portfolio website, MG Data Science.
-The website can be accessed at the following link: https://MiguelAHG.github.io/mahg-data-science/
+This is the repository hosting files for the first version of my data science blog and portfolio website, MG Data Science.
+This version is outdated so it can no longer be accessed.
+View the new website here: https://miguelahg.github.io/migs-germar-data-science-blog/

 To view my posts directly in GitHub, open the `_notebooks` and `_posts` directories.